-Compared to the CHEERS sample, the iron abundance of the AGN simulated objects with $T \ge 2$ keV is slightly lower than the observed value at a given temperature.
-At the pivot point of temperature 1.7 keV, the observed $Z{\rm Fe}$ is higher than the simulated one by 13 per cent, yet the two values are consistent within the intrinsic scatters.
-While, the CSF $Z{\rm Fe}$ is about 70% higher than the CHEERS value at the pivot temperature.
-The offset in normalisation between simulations and observations can be ascribed to several factors including the sample selection as discussed in the following section and the details of the model for chemical enrichment used in the simulations, e.g., the stellar initial mass function and the sets of yields (see discussion in Section 5.1).
+Compared to the CHEERS sample, the iron abundance of the AGN-simulated objects with $T \ge 2$ keV is slightly lower than the observed value at a given temperature.
+At the pivot point of temperature 1.7 keV, the observed Z{Fe} is higher than the simulated one by 13 percent, yet the two values are consistent within the intrinsic scatters.
+While, the CSF Z{Fe} is about 70 per cent higher than the CHEERS value at the pivot temperature.
+The offset in normalization between simulations and observations can be ascribed to several factors including the sample selection as discussed in the following section and the details of the model for chemical enrichment used in the simulations, e.g. the stellar IMF and the sets of yields (see discussion in Section 5.1).
 Therefore, the slight offset between simulated and observed data should be not considered in itself a reason of serious concern.
 It is, however, relevant to remark that the offset between the AGN and the CSF samples reflects an intrinsic difference in the metal production predicted by these two models since they are both obtained with the same description of stellar and chemical evolution.

-We note that the simulated data exhibit slightly higher scatter (e.g., in AGN simulation, $\sigma \log{10} Z{\rm Fe} | T=0.16)$ than the observed CHEERS data ($\sigma \log{10} Z{\rm Fe} | T = 0.11$).
-It is evident from Fig. 2 that the larger scatter in simulated data is mostly due to the statistics of low-temperature groups (T $\,<\,1.7$ keV).
-It is important to notice that in this low-temperature range, there is about 70 per cent of the AGN objects, while the number of low-temperature objects in the CHEERS sample is ~ 42 per cent.
+We note that the simulated data exhibit slightly higher scatter (e.g. in AGN simulation, $\sigma \log{10} Z{\text{Fe}} | T = 0.16$) than the observed CHEERS data ($\sigma \log{10} Z{\text{Fe}} | T = 0.11$).
+It is evident from Fig. 2 that the larger scatter in simulated data is mostly due to the statistics of low-temperature groups (T < 1.7 keV).
+It is important to notice that in this low-temperature range, there is about 70 per cent of the AGN objects, while the number of low-temperature objects in the CHEERS sample is ~42 per cent.
 Observationally, it is more challenging to both detect and observe groups rather than clusters, particularly due to the depth required to obtain a good measurement of temperature and metal abundances.
-The observational X-ray selected sample thus tends to favor the inclusion of massive cool core clusters that are easier to detect and observe, whereas simulations have a larger fraction of groups.
-This is mostly due to the steepness of the mass function that enhances the statistics of smaller objects in quite large volume-limited zoom-in regions6.
-These low-mass simulated systems have small radius (the mean $R{500} \sim 450$ kpc) so that the level of metallicity in the central region ($< 0.1R{500}$) is very sensitive to AGN feedback, the efficiency of radiative cooling, and the dynamical state of the system.
-To conclude, the larger scatter found in simulations compared to observations is mostly due to the CHEERS small statistics of low-temperature systems (T < 1.7keV).
-Further contributions may come from the observational difficulties of detecting groups with a low-metallicity core since they are likely less peaked in the X-rays.
+The observational X-ravselected sample thus tends to favour the inclusion of massive cool core clusters that are easier to detect and observe, whereas simulations have a larger fraction of groups.
+This is mostly due to the steepness of the mass function that enhances the statistics of smaller objects in quite large volume-limited zoom-in regions.6 These lowmass simulated systems have small radius (the mean $R{500} \sim 450$ kpc) so that the level of metallicity in the central region ($<0.1R{500}$) is very sensitive to AGN feedback, the efficiency of radiative cooling, and the dynamical state of the system.
+To conclude, the larger scatter found in simulations compared to observations is mostly due to the CHEERS small statistics of low-temperature systems (T < 1.7 keV).
+Further contributions may come from the observational difficulties of detecting groups with a low-metallicity core, since they are likely less peaked in the X-rays.